-Their beauty is known throughout the world and they have various symbolisms attached to them.
+Their beauty is known throughout the world and they have various symbolism attached to them.
 Dragonflies provide many garden benefits and it doesn’t take much to attract them.

-Below we’ll discuss how to attract dragonflies, as well as their benefits and unique facts.
+Below we’ll discuss the purpose of dragonflies, how to attract them, as well as their garden benefits and unique facts.

 Nymphs live in marshes or ponds where the waters are calm.
 They may remain in that stage for as long as four years.